pretix/pretix-docs/docs/guides/meta/writing-a-guide.md

 Create a new pull request.
 Select the branch you created under [Creating a new branch](#creating-a-new-branch).
+In the example above, the name of that branch is `branch-layout-editor`.
-Provide an informative description.
+Provide an informative title and description.

-It is not necessary to submit a draft pull request.
+You do not have to submit a draft pull request.
 You can submit a pull request right away.
 Once you have done so, the pretix documentation team will notice your contribution, review it, and eventually merge it into the main branch.